sarabeshwarc/customer-profile/README.md

 mvn spring-boot:run
 ```

+# Authentication

+Authentication was not included in the project.
+Can implement a ```OAuth2``` based authentication if little more time is given.

 # Documentation

 Swagger documentation is enabled.
 Once the server is up and running, copy the contents of ```SwaggerDocumentation.json``` and